 You moderns are wonderfully entertaining.
 Almost everyone I talk to thinks that there is no God and that the universe exists for no reason.
 I can certainly understand some of the reasoning behind these beliefs, even though it seems strange to me.
 But what I find more strange is that this belief often exists alongside the acceptance of another possibility — the idea that this entire world was created by a super powerful species within a vast computer.
 Am I foolish to think there is a tension between these two beliefs?
 On the one hand is the denial of a creator with a purpose, and on the other is acceptance of the possibility of a creator with a purpose.
 I wonder if people will ever make their minds up.

 What is the nature of this imagined computer creation?
 My good friends have explained it to me in this way: the universe is a rule following system and its rules can be expressed as the laws of physics.
 I am happy to accept this.
-We ancients had also concluded this about the natural world.
+We ancients also reached this conclusion about the natural world.

 Now, apparently your computers can simulate any rule following system.
 This means that a computer with sufficient power could, in theory, simulate an entire universe.
 Within such a computer’s memory we would find sets of numbers that correspond to stars, planets, trees, animals, and even people — all interacting according to the rules, or laws of physics.
 Although they would look like numbers from the outside, from the point of view of the people represented by those numbers, everything would be “real”.